 EAT: Several Ways to Fuel Up

 Guests at The Resort at Longboat Key Club have some tough choices on their hands.
 At each meal, you’ll have to decide between five restaurants, each of which focuses on fresh ingredients and artful preparation.
-A fresh smoothie from 21, a cafe and lounge, will cool you off after tennis, a sunset dinner at Portofino looking over the deep water marina sets the stage for a romantic date, and reveling in the farm-to-table experience at The Tavern & Whiskey Bar will leave you thoroughly satisfied.
+A fresh smoothie from Spike ’n Tees will fuel you before your round of golf, a sunset dinner at Portofino looking over the deep water marina sets the stage for a romantic date, and reveling in the farm-to-table experience at The Tavern & Whiskey Bar will leave you thoroughly satisfied.

 PLAY: Activities at Your Beck and Call

-Sign kids ages 5 to 12 up for Camp Loggerhead and then sneak away for some quiet relaxation on the beach.
-Once you’ve gotten your fill, get active by making use of the resort’s kayaks, bicycles, paddleboards, or the 14-foot Aqua Cat.
+Once you’ve gotten your fill, get active by making use of the resort’s kayaks, bicycles, and paddleboards.
 Find your vacation zen in one of the resort’s yoga, tai chi, or beach boot camp classes.
 Die-hards will build their days around the world-class golf courses.
 If you still have energy after all of that, make your way into any of the many Sarasota attractions, like The Ringling Circus Museum or the Sarasota Classic Car Museum.

 SAVE TIME FOR